xyeeeChen/docker-registry/README.md

 openssl req -new -newkey rsa:4096 -days 3650 -nodes -x509 -keyout certs/private.key -out certs/public.crt
 ```

-Entering your domain to `Common Name` in the certificate.
+Enter your domain to `Common Name` in the certificate.

 Modify docker-compose.yml, uncomment out `REGISTRY_TRUST_ANY_SSL` of `environment` in registry-web